 This perfect placement is the reason why Japan ski resorts are some of the most snow assured places on the planet.

 Held over 7 days in February, Sapporo snow festival is the most popular and well known festival in the country.

-The festival is a celebration of local cuisine, culture, winter sports, and the relationship of Sapporo and other cities around the world.
+The festival is a celebration of local cuisine, culture, winter sports, and the relationship of Sapporo with other cities around the world.